Memeterr/Szakdoga-Info-Bsc-2021/README.md

 * canvas delete button decrease time interval

 * refresh migrations and do windows and walls db layout as doors

-* livewire to generate topics on device modal (or vanilla js)

 * be able to rename the dashboard name